fjelltopp/meerkat_docs/src/meerkat_frontend.rst

 Structure
 ---------

 As a Python flask app, Meerkat Frontend is made up of static assets, Jinja2 templates and Python modules.
 Further folders and files exist to manage the app's testing, and to abstract country specifics into configuration files, and bundle it up as a python package.

-Meerkat Frontend depends upon three package management systems: Python's PIP, Javascript's Node Package Manager (NPM) and the client-side package manager Bower.
-The dependieces required from each package manager are stored in the files **setup.py**, **package.json** and **bower.json** respectively.
-After pulling the repository from **GitHub**, the following commands need to be run from the package's root folder to install the necessary dependancies, ``python setup.py install``, ``npm install``, and ``bower install``.

-One of the packages installed by NPM is the build tool **Gulp**.
-Gulp performs a number of build-related processes specified in the file **gulp.js**.
-Among other things Gulp optimises images, builds the SASS files into CSS files, runs **JSHint** on the Javascript, draws all the Javascript and CSS files together into large single files (reducing the number of requests to load a web page), cleans out our static assets folder, and then re-assembles the updated static assets ready to be used. *NOTE:* static assets are assembled from the **meerkat_frontend/src** folder, **bower_components** folder and **node_modules** folder, and then placed in the **meerkat_frontend/static** folder; *there is no need to directly edit anything in the static assets folder*.
-In order to run Gulp, you must first clean the static assets using the **clean** task specified in gulp.js, we therefore suggest using the following command to build the project ``gulp clean && gulp``.

 Files and folders of particular note include:

 **runserver.py** - Runs a development/testing server for the app.
 Note that it is advised to run this inside the development or production environments built in the Meerkat Infrastructure repository.